 Get the recipe here.

 While it may not sound like a breakfast item, meat pies are truly the best-selling, most popular breakfast food in Belize.
 These mini hand pies are a Belizean staple simply made for eating on the go.
 After all, you will often see vendors riding around with coolers on the front of their bikes selling these little pies – fresh and hot at both breakfast and lunchtime.
-These pies are an ideal pocket food as they are made to eat on-the-go and readily accessible in both quantity and price, usually costing $1.50 BZ ($0.75 USD).
-Meat pies are purely dough stuffed with chicken or beef, and seasoned sauce; golden crisp on the outside, warm, soft, and juicy on the inside.
+These pies are an ideal handheld food as they are made to eat on-the-go and readily accessible in both quantity and price, usually costing $1.50 BZ ($0.75 USD).
+Meat pies are a rich dough stuffed pie with chicken or beef, and seasoned gravy; golden crisp on the outside, warm, soft, and juicy on the inside.
 It’s like a soup explosion in your mouth!

 While the debate over who makes the best meat pies in Belize continues daily; for those visiting, we recommend these shops as your go-to for trying them: Dario’s Meat Pie, Belizean Meat Pies, Ladyville Meat Pies, and Pou’s Meat Pie.